juliancwirko/generator-zf5/README.md

 **Default option here will be Sass with Libsass (for now).
 But you can choose Ruby version on startup.**

-Run Ruby version with Compass on Sass 3.3.

-From Foundation 5.4.7:
+From Foundation 5.5.0:
-"Foundation is now compatible libsass 3.0.
-Libsass is now closer to Sass 3.3 compatibility."
+"Foundation is now compatible with Sass 3.4!
+Note: this removes Sass 3.2 compatability."
 [Foundation 5 Changelog](http://foundation.zurb.com/docs/changelog.html)